Tuition and fees

-Students enrolled in the Dietetic Internship program and placed in Bend or Medford for their supervised practice rotations will be granted a travel reimbursement.
-The amount of and the ability to offer the reimbursement stipend is determined on an annual basis by the GPHN Program Director and will be discussed with Bend or Medford-placed interns prior to and during GPHN's Orientation Week.
+Students enrolled in the Dietetic Internship program and placed in Medford for their supervised practice rotations will be granted a travel reimbursement.
+The amount of and the ability to offer the reimbursement stipend is determined on an annual basis by the GPHN Program Director and will be discussed with Medford-placed interns prior to and during GPHN's Orientation Week.

 Academy of Nutrition and Dietetics Foundation: The Academy of Nutrition and Dietetics Foundation offers a variety of scholarships.
 Award details and eligibility requirements may be found on the Academy of Nutrition and Dietetics Foundation site.